Frequently Asked Questions

 Two-way SMS Support

 Two-way SMS is not supported in Jordan through major SMS providers.
-This means businesses cannot receive replies to their messages through standard SMS APIs.
+Businesses cannot receive replies to their messages through standard SMS APIs.

 Concatenated Messages (Segmented SMS)

-Support: Yes, concatenation is supported for most sender ID types, though support may vary based on the specific sender ID type used.
+Support: Yes, concatenation is supported for most sender ID types.

-Message length rules: Messages are limited to 160 characters before splitting occurs when using GSM-7 encoding.
+Message length rules: Messages exceeding 160 characters split into multiple segments when using GSM-7 encoding.

-Encoding considerations: Messages using GSM-7 encoding can contain up to 160 characters in a single segment, while UCS-2 encoding (used for Arabic and special characters) allows up to 70 characters per segment.
+Encoding considerations: GSM-7 encoding allows 160 characters per segment, while UCS-2 encoding (used for Arabic and special characters) allows 70 characters per segment.

 MMS Support

 MMS messages are not directly supported in Jordan.
-Instead, MMS content is automatically converted to SMS with an embedded URL link where recipients can view the multimedia content.
-This ensures compatibility while still allowing businesses to share rich media content with their audiences.
+MMS content is automatically converted to SMS with an embedded URL link where recipients can view the multimedia content.

 Recipient Phone Number Compatibility